PrimeAcademy/software-installs/node.md

 If you need to have node@16 first in your PATH, run: echo 'export PATH="/opt/homebrew/opt/node@16/bin:$PATH"' >> ~/.zshrc
   ```
+  For Intel:
+  - Run this in the terminal to linkg: `echo ‘export PATH=“/usr/local/opt/node@16/bin:$PATH”’ >> ~/.zshrc`

+  For M1:
+  - Run this in the terminal to link: `echo 'export PATH="/opt/homebrew/opt/node@16/bin:$PATH"' >> ~/.zshrc`

+Close your terminal, then reopen.
+Try step 3 again.

 ## Running Code Using Node
 In order for our app to run and serve the files we need, you'll need to run Node and point it to our server file.
 Otherwise we can run any old JS file with Node.